Student Support Services

-If there are ongoing or significant concerns regarding a student, a referral is made to the Student Concerns Team for additional consultation and support.
+If there are ongoing or significant concerns regarding a student, a referral is made to the Student Support Team for additional consultation and support.
 This team consists of the director, counselors and the learning specialist; teachers and advisors are included as needed.
 This group gathers information, develops and initiates a plan to help support the student, and does periodic checks to monitor student progress as well as partner with families.

 Meet the Team